 CDHE will review all budget estimates for alignment with the project's Program Plan or other approved planning documentation and attached to the request.

 Costs are to be coordinated with the Narrative (CC_CR-N), ASSUMPTIONS FOR CALCULATIONS.

-Line A: ((1) Funding Type: EIII070 i anianing i ypoi
+Line A: (1) Funding Type:

 Using the drop-down list, indicate the project type: State-funded project or a 100% cash-funded project